ViBlog/autovalues/autovalue-intro.md

 ```

 ## toString
-For aesthetics, and at this point of we can definitely add a bit more code. ```toString()``` methods exists to display a human readable object for your logs or debugging session by example.
+For aesthetics, we can add a bit more code. ```toString()``` methods exists to display a human readable object for your logs or debugging session by example.
 What's the score now?
 78 lines.
-Not that bad for only one object.
+Not that bad for only one object and three fields.

 ```java
 @Override